encode/django-rest-framework/docs/api-guide/parsers.md

 ### parser_context

+Optional.
 If supplied, this argument will be a dictionary containing any additional context that may be required to parse the request content.

-By default it includes the keys `'upload_handlers'` and `'meta'`, which contain the values of the `request.upload_handlers` and `request.meta` properties.
+By default this will include the following keys: `view`, `request`, `args`, `kwargs`.

 ## Example